-Level 2: This is the practical stage in which writing test cases depend on actual functional and system flow of the application.
+Level 2: This is the practical stage in which writing test cases depend on the actual functional and system flow of the application.

-If you are working in any CMMi company then you will strictly follow test cases standards.
-So writing test cases brings some sort of standardization and minimizes the ad-hoc approach in testing.
+If you are working in any CMMi organization, then the test case standards are followed more closely.
+Writing test cases brings some sort of standardization and minimizes the ad-hoc approach in testing.

 Fields in test cases:

-Test case id:
+- Test case id

-Unit to test: What to be verified?
+- Unit to test: What to be verified?

-Test data: Variables and their values
+- Test data: Variables and their values

-Steps to be executed:
+- Steps to be executed

 Using[tool name, tag name, dialog, etc]